umbertomazzucchelli/LTEBS_project/README.md

 Regarding the data acquisition, as previously mentioned the accelerometer has been set to a sampling frequency of 50 Hz, according to the Shannon's theorem and to the literature.
 In addition to that, the accelerometer operates in **FIFO mode**, so it accumulates all the samplings in the FIFO register (which contains up to 32 samples) and then it stops getting new data until the register has been emptied, allowing to reduce the computational load on the CPU and so the battery consumption, with respect to **bypass** mode, that sends the data in a continuous stream.
 In order to read the FIFO register, the PSoC checks regularly the value of the *overrun bit*, that becomes 1 once the FIFO register is full and returns to 0 when it has been entirely read.
 Once the `ovrn bit` changes to one, the register is entirely read, storing the data in the respective axis array.
 Then, the data is packed in one single array and sent via UART.

-Finally, there are two files related to EEPROM in the project: those files contain the functions that have been implemented to save and recover the current configuration in the EEPROM memory, although they haven't been used in the end, since the accelerometer is used in just one configuration, which is loaded when booted.

 *Further implementation details can be found in each file.*